About Park Howell: Brand Storytelling Strategist & Keynote Speaker

 My goal is to help leaders of purpose-driven challenger brands and their people excel through the stories they tell.

-- Four years of coaching brigadier to four-star generals in the U.S. Air Force how to connect with their airmen and women and congress through story.
+- Four years of coaching U.S. Air Force leadership how to connect with recruits, commissioned officers, staff and congress through story.

 - Innumerable in-person and virtual storytelling masterclasses and mastery courses for organizations that include Dell, Hilton, Visit California, Destination D.C., McCormicks (the spice people), Cummins (the diesel engine people), American Express, and Premier Protein plus a host of small companies to emerging challenger brands.

 - Teaching executive ed. and story marketing courses at Emory University, Stetson University, Nova Southeastern University, Dayton University, University of Wisconsin, ASU, and of course my beloved WAZZU.

 - Featured speaker at TEDxGilbert in 2018: Start Looking For Your Scenes and your Story Will Find You.